OctopusDeploy/docs/src/pages/docs/octopus-cloud/permissions.md

 The **Octopus Administrators** team is still present, but it's only used by our **octoadmin** account, and if you ask us to log in to your instance for support.

-If you find there is something you think you ought to have access to as an **Octopus Manager**, but don't, [let us know](mailto:support@octopus.com) and we can review the permissions.
+If you find there is something you think you ought to have access to as an **Octopus Manager**, but don't, please contact our [support team](https://octopus.com/support) and we can review the permissions.

 ## Learn more